PrimeGoose/kick-tuncis-autocatch/README.md

 ## 📝 How It Works

-1. **Live Detection**: Uses Playwright to check the Kick page for live indicators
+1. **Live Detection**: Uses Playwright to check the Kick page for live indicators.
-2. **Recording**: Passes the Kick URL directly to yt-dlp, which extracts and records the stream
+2. **Recording**: Passes the Kick URL directly to yt-dlp, which extracts and records the stream.
-3. **Monitoring**: Continuously checks every 60 seconds when offline
+3. **Monitoring**: Continuously checks every 60 seconds when offline.
-4. **Auto-restart**: After a recording ends, waits 60 seconds then resumes monitoring
+4. **Auto-restart**: After a recording ends, waits 60 seconds then resumes monitoring.

 ## 🎯 Features